Skip to content

 115

-async function setup(widgetId, filters) {
+async function setup(widgetId, utils) {

-let data = await getMultipleQueryData(widgetId, filters);
+let data = await getMultipleQueryData(widgetId, source1Filters, source2Filters, utils);

-let customData = buildData(data);
+let customData = buildData(data, utils);

 // Define Grid